barstoolbluz/xplatform-cli-tools/README.md

 - **Bat**: A cat clone with syntax highlighting
 - **Curl**: Command-line tool for transferring data

-You can run `flox edit` to view/modify this environment's configuration or install packages with `flox install <package_name>`.
+Run `flox edit` to view or modify this environment's configuration, or add packages with `flox install <package_name>`.